Pollinators love the garden at the Old Slater Mill Historic Site in Pawtucket, RI. - photo by Josh Bell

 Thank you to the following Pollinator Pledge signers:

-Rhode Island College, Mass Audubon at Broad Meadow Brook Conservation Center and Wildlife Sanctuary, Metacomet Land Trust, Downtown Providence Parks Conservancy, Upton Conservation Commission, Hi-on-a-Hill Herb Farm, North Smithfield Land Trust, Blackstone Conservation Commission, Uxbridge Conservation Commission, Roots in Nature, The Ecotarium, Southwick-Daniels Farm/The Daniels Farmstead Foundation, Inc., Burrillville Conservation Commission, U.S. Army Corps of Engineers - West Hill Dam, Worcester County Beekeepers Association, Uxbridge Community Gardens, Blackstone River Valley Volunteers-In-Parks, Blackstone River Watershed Council/Friends of the Blackstone, Woonasquatucket River Watershed Council, Audubon Society of Rhode Island, Riverzedge Arts, Rotary Club of Blackstone Valley, Douglas Orchard & Farm, and the Morais Family.
+Rhode Island College, Mass Audubon at Broad Meadow Brook Conservation Center and Wildlife Sanctuary, Metacomet Land Trust, Downtown Providence Parks Conservancy, Upton Conservation Commission, Hi-on-a-Hill Herb Farm, North Smithfield Land Trust, Blackstone Conservation Commission, Uxbridge Conservation Commission, Roots in Nature, The Ecotarium, Southwick-Daniels Farm/The Daniels Farmstead Foundation, Inc., Burrillville Conservation Commission, U.S. Army Corps of Engineers - West Hill Dam, Worcester County Beekeepers Association, Uxbridge Community Gardens, Blackstone River Valley Volunteers-In-Parks, Blackstone River Watershed Council/Friends of the Blackstone, Woonasquatucket River Watershed Council, Audubon Society of Rhode Island, Riverzedge Arts, Rotary Club of Blackstone Valley, Douglas Orchard & Farm, the Morais Family, and Smith-Appleby House Museum.

 Share you garden photos with us!